oat-sa/taohub-articles/forge/Item Types/qti.md

 From version 2.5, TAO moves from QTI 2.0 to 2.1.<br/>

-The implemention of the QTI standard enables TAO to be more open and interoperable with other systems.<br/>
+The implementation of the QTI standard enables TAO to be more open and interoperable with other systems.<br/>

 The current available QTI features in TAO are: